balajiram/reactjs-redux-styleguide/README.md

 ## Javascript / ES6

-Developers which have recently discovered the power of ES6 often feel compelled to use them on every occasion.
-This is very good because it keeps us upstream with the community and also at the same time it can quickly lead to unreadable code.
+Developers who have recently discovered the power of ES6 often feel compelled to use them on every occasion.
+This is very good because it keeps us upstream with the community.
+But at the same we should be very cautious when using new features and syntax because it can quickly lead to unreadable code.

 With great power comes great responsibility.

-### Variables: var, let and const
+### var, let and const

 - `var` deprecated.
 There is no use case for it anymore.
 - Use `const` by default.
 Immutable bindings are a good starting point.
 Code is easier to read and comprehend because